-You can find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
-Don’t shop if you’re looking to add a Labradane to your home!
+You may find these mixed breed dogs in shelters and rescues, so remember to always adopt!
+Don’t shop if you’re looking to add one of these pups to your home!

 Labradanes are renowned for being gentle giants who form loving bonds with adults and children alike.
 The breed is super social and will always be down to hang out with you.
 The dog’s extra large size makes them an eye-catching hit with passersby when you’re out for a walk.
 Just remember that this is a very big dog, and you’re going to need adequate space both inside your home and also outside for exercise.